strangelookingnerd/tics-plugin/README.md

                   // It is available from TICS Viewer version 2021.4.x and above.
                   // For older versions, TICS should be installed manually on the machine that runs this job.
                   installTics: true,                              // Optional boolean parameter

                   // If 'installTics' is set to true then the TICS configuration should also be set.
                   // Τhe TICS configuration is a URL pointing to the 'cfg' API endpoint of the TICS Viewer.
                   // This URL contains the name of the TICS Analyzer Configuration or '-' in case of the default configuration.
                   // For TICS installations using the legacy deployment architecture, TICS Configuration points to the configuration directory
                   // e.g. C:\Program Files\TIOBE\TICS\FileServer\cfg
                   ticsConfiguration: 'https://192.168.1.1/tiobeweb/TICS/api/cfg?name=-',       // Optional parameter

+                  // The 'credentialsId' is used to specify the credentials to be used when accessing the viewer.
+                  // It is only needed if TICS Viewer is not publicly accessible and requires an authentication token.
+                  // It is managed by the credentials plugin: https://plugins.jenkins.io/credentials
+                  // Through the credentials plugin, create a credential of type 'Secret Text', with the 'ID' of your choice and
+                  // the 'Secret' to be equal to a TICS Viewer Authentication token of role 'TICS Analyzer' and
+                  // configure the 'credentialsId' below accordingly.
+                  credentialsId: '',                                             // Optional parameter

                   projectName: 'projectName',                     // Mandatory parameter (case sensitive)
                   branchName: 'master',                           // Mandatory parameter (case sensitive)